jbpoline/Bic_day/bic/talk.rst

 * Signal processing
 * Image analysis
 * Machine learning
+* Graph Theory

 The collaborative tools
 -----------------------

 - For myself first - for others
-- Git / Github / google docs (?)
+- Git / Github / google docs

 In the near future :

 - Semantic web technologies
-- Databasing
-- Datasharing techniques
+- Databasing and Datasharing techniques

 How ?
 =====